 NOTE: For more specific information, you may wish to see your building principal.
-A copy of the book Copyright for Schools is available in each school media center.

 CORPORAL PUNISHMENT

 The use of corporal punishment (paddling) as a means of discipline is prohibited in the Northwest Local School District.
 This policy shall not prohibit the use of force or restraint in accordance with division (B) of Section 3319.41 of the Ohio Revised Code which states: